Matter of fact, there is only one other "official" ultra in New Hampshire.

 "Bonus Miles" Challenge: after running 100, go out for more 15 mile out-and-backs in the 30 hour time limit at no extra charge!

 There are some major benefits to this race as an ultra, particularly if you are looking for 100 miles (and maybe a bit more, even):

 1) Elevation Gain/Loss: There is very little elevation gain apart from one hill.
 There is none of that 15,000 plus feet nonsense here.
 That being said, if you only walk hills then you are in for a lot of running!

 2) The Course: The course is very easy to follow.
-The entire trail has white blaze mark.
-Note that there is about one mile of road on the 7.5 mile end-to-end course (1/2 mile on Camp Tevya property and 1/2 mile along route 13).
+The entire trail has white blaze marks.
+Note that there is about 1/2 mile of road on the 7.5 mile end-to-end course in Camp Tevya.

 3) The Company: You won't be all alone, since you will pass people on the out-and-backs.
 There are three aid stations every 7.5 miles.
 In addition, there might be secret helpers out on the course with goodies, and maybe even a mysterious ghost-like aid station...